-- Personal Capital - In recent years, Personal Capital has become one of the most popular ways to track investments among those not working with a more traditional Registered Investment Advisor.
-It currently has more than 1,000,000 people using it, tracking $226 billion in assets.
-The free software-as-a-service creates beautiful charts and graphs mapping out your income, spending, and portfolio holdings.
-It can compare your performance to your preferred stock market index.
-It can analyze your assets to give you an idea of your true exposure to certain companies across multiple accounts and institutions.
+- Personal Capital: For investors not working with a more traditional Registered Investment Advisor, Personal Capital has become one of the most popular ways to track investments.
+It currently has more than 12 million clients and $800 billion in assets under management.
+The software-as-a-service creates charts and graphs mapping out income, spending, and portfolio holdings.
+It can compare your performance to your preferred stock market index and analyze your assets to give you an idea of your true exposure to certain companies across multiple accounts and institutions.
 It digs into your 401(k) plan to help you understand the mutual fund expense ratio you are paying on your retirement package.

-- Morningstar.com - Those who subscribe to Morningstar.com can not only get access to their ratings on stocks and mutual funds but set up online portfolios, as well.
-When I first wrote this article, it didn't integrate with other sites so you needed to enter all of your information manually from your brokerage statements, but it has a special feature that none of the others offer called X-Ray.
-This X-Ray tool lets you enter your mutual funds and it then shows you what your actual portfolio holdings are by breaking down the underlying stocks held within each of those funds.
-For example, if you owned $1,000,000 worth of the Vanguard S&P 500 index fund across your 401(k), Roth IRA, SEP-IRA, and brokerage account, as of the first time I wrote this article back in July of 2009, you really owned $33,400 worth of Apple shares, $24,700 worth of Exxon Mobil shares, $18,800 worth of Microsoft shares, $16,400 worth of Johnson & Johnson shares, $14,600 worth of General Electric shares, $14,300 worth of Chevron shares, $14,200 worth of Wells Fargo shares, et cetera.
-This is because the index doesn't actually exist, you're buying individual stocks through a pooled structure.
+- Morningstar.com: Those who subscribe to Morningstar.com can not only get access to their ratings on stocks and mutual funds but set up online portfolios as well.
+It has a special feature that none of the others offer, called X-Ray.
+This X-Ray tool lets you enter your mutual funds, and it then shows you what your actual portfolio holdings are by breaking down the underlying stocks held within each of those funds.
+For example, if you owned $1,000,000 worth of the Vanguard S&P 500 index fund across your 401(k), Roth IRA, SEP-IRA, and brokerage account, it would lay out the amount of each specific stock you own.
+This is because the index doesn't actually exist—you're buying individual stocks through a pooled structure.

 For those who want an added measure of control over their investment tracking, custom spreadsheets are among the best options.
 There are typically two major choices in this category.

-- Microsoft Excel - Though its ability to import real-time stock quotes is woefully inadequate for the average investor, Microsoft Excel can be used to track the cost basis for taxes on individual lots, as well as calculate aggregate dividend income or map it out on a dividend schedule, including warning you about an ex-dividend date.
+- Microsoft Excel: Though its ability to import real-time stock quotes is inadequate for the average investor, Microsoft Excel can be used to track the cost basis for taxes on individual lots, as well as calculate aggregate dividend income or map it out on a dividend schedule, including warning you about an ex-dividend date.

 Using Software to Track Your Investments

-- Quicken - If you purchase the investment version of Quicken, the typical retail investor will largely find that it meets most of his or her needs.
+- Quicken: If you purchase the investment version of Quicken, the typical retail investor will largely find that it meets most of their needs.

-- QuickBooks - Accountants or sophisticated investors who are comfortable with GAAP will like the flexibility of using a traditional accounting software program to manage their investment holdings.
-Personally, I use a mixture of spreadsheets and QuickBooks Pro to monitor my estate's assets.
-These days, Intuit is working hard to push everyone to their online based platform, QuickBooks Online, which is available in multiple tiers and at multiple price points.
+- QuickBooks: Accountants or sophisticated investors who are comfortable with Generally Accepted Accounting Principles (GAAP) will like the flexibility of using a traditional accounting software program to manage their investment holdings.
+Some people use a mixture of spreadsheets and QuickBooks Pro to monitor their estate's assets.
+These days, Intuit is working hard to push everyone to their online-based platform, QuickBooks Online, which is available in multiple tiers and at multiple price points.

-- Fund Manager - There is a software program called Fund Manager.
-It's the closest thing to professional investment tracking for retail investors.
-It can be very powerful, especially for those who invest in municipal bonds or corporate bonds, tracking things such as interest accrued, the next coupon date, and yield to maturity.
+- Fund Manager: There is a software program called Fund Manager, which is the closest thing to professional investment tracking for retail investors.
+It can be very powerful, especially for those who invest in municipal bonds or corporate bonds.
+It tracks things such as interest accrued, the next coupon date, and yield to maturity.

-Pick the Investment Tracking Program That Works Best for Your Family
+Pick the Program That Works Best for You

 In the end, the best investment tracking program is one that works for you.
 The best program in the world is worthless if you don't use it or you find it too much of a hassle.